AlexsanderHamir/GoFlow/README.md

 ## Quick Start Example

-Below is a minimal example to get you started.
-Copy this into a file (e.g., `main.go`) in your project:
+Below is a minimal example to give you a basic idea of how to use the library, if you want a more robust example go to: [example.go](code_example/example.go)

 ```go
 package main